A rare horticultural treat

 Day One: Included visit to Worcester

 Leaving your coach pick-up point, early this morning we'll head towards Highgrove.
 We'll break our journey in the cathedral city of Worcester where you'll have some time to visit the cathedral, take a stroll along the canal or the River Severn, wander round the shops or explore the fascinating Worcester Porcelain Museum before we continue to our hotel, arriving in good time to relax and unpack before dinner.

-After a leisurely breakfast, board our coach as we head to Highgrove.
-The Royal Family purchased the estate, just outside Tetbury, in 1980, and it's gardens are a spectacular lesson in blending creativity and tradition with the organic and sustainable principles that are so important to His Royal Highness.
+After a relaxed breakfast, board our coach as we head to Highgrove.
+The Royal Family purchased the estate, just outside Tetbury, in 1980, and its gardens are a spectacular lesson in blending creativity and tradition with the organic and sustainable principles that are so important to His Royal Highness.

 Strict security measures are in place at Highgrove, and you will need to bring photographic identification (such as a passport, driving license or bus pass) or two different utility bills.
 You will not be admitted without identification.
 The use of mobile phones, cameras, binoculars and all recording equipment is not allowed while on the Highgrove Estate.